Category Archives for Mathematics

 Iterated fractals

 I recently dealt with Iterated function systems , in short IFS.
 Here we got repeated transformations: the space will be mapped onto itself.
 There can be different map specifications.
-We do this an infinite number of times and take a … Continue reading
+We do this an infinite number of times 🙂 and take … Continue reading

 07. July 2014 by stefan